 New initiatives proposed include Stage 2 of the Resource Recovery Park, the build of a waste sort facility, car seat recycling and increased business support.
 Improvements to our kerbside system may include increased kerbside bin monitoring and trials to evaluate a glass and soft plastics collections.
 What do you think and what should we do now?

-The Council is consulting the Draft WMMP.
-You can download this below:
+The Council has finished consulting the Draft WMMP.
+You can download the finalised version below:

 The latest waste assessment forms a basis for the Draft WMMP and can be downloaded below: